|

 On-track performance for a flying lap is calculated with over

-200 different output channels available, just like the data
+200 different channels available for inspection, just like the data

 acquisition on the car, including some channels not possible or